HDLbits Problem set

 Module

-is a circuit that interacts with its outside through input and output ports.
-Larger and more complex circuits are built by composing bigger modules out of smaller modules and other pieces (e.g.
+A module is a circuit that interacts with its outside through input and output ports.
+Larger and more complex circuits are built by composing bigger modules out of smaller modules and other pieces (e.g. assign and always blocks) i.e. hierarchy.

 Modules can contain instances of other modules as long as all of the modules used belong to the same project (so the